Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ## Definition of database

-- There have been many different formal defitions for the term _"database"_ and the definition has evolved during the years:
+- There have been many different formal definitions for the term _"database"_ and the definition has evolved during the years:
   - Date in 1990: _"A database consists of some collection of persistent data that is used by the application systems of some given enterprise."_
   - Ramakrishnan & Gerhke in 2000: _"A database is a collection of data, typically describing the activities of one or more related organizations."_
 - Based on a bit more recent definition of Connolly & Begg in year 2005, database is defined as: